srivatsav1998/srivatsav1998.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: These are some of my best works so far!
+Stay tuned for more exciting content!
 nav: true
 nav_order: 2
 display_categories: [academic, personal]